 Technical indicators are mathematical calculations based on the price, volume, or open interest of a security or contract.
 By analyzing historical data, technical analysts use indicators to predict future price movements.
-Examples of common technical indicators include Relative Strength Index, Stochastics, MACD and Bollinger Bands.
+Examples of common technical indicators include the Relative Strength Index, Stochastics, MACD and Bollinger Bands.

 Users can use the Indicator block to create conditions on various different indicators.
-To use an indicator block a user simply needs to drag the indicator block on to the canvas and double-click on it to edit.
+To use an indicator block a user simply needs to drag the indicator block onto the canvas and double-click on it to edit.

 First, start off by searching for an indicator.

 Once a user selects an indicator, the edit dialog shows up as below with some sections: